-The Matthew Richardson medal is award to the Tasmanian State League’s Rookie of the Year and has been awarded since the 2010 season.
+The Matthew Richardson medal is awarded to the Tasmanian State League’s Rookie of the Year since its inception in 2010.

 History of the Matthew Richardson Medal